 Hot tub folliculitis

 Hot tub folliculitis is caused by Pseudomonas aeruginosa, a bacteria that survives in hot tubs, especially tubs made of wood.
-The bacteria can also be found in whirlpools and swimming pools.
+The bacteria can also be found in whirlpools and swimming pools, or on contaminated water-associated objects such as gloves, towels, pool toys, or sponges.

 The first symptom of hot tub folliculitis is an itchy, bumpy, and red rash.
 Symptoms can appear from several hours to 5 days after contact with the bacteria.